gjovanovicst/worklog-manager/INSTALL.md

 3. **Configure settings** to match your preferences
 4. **Start tracking** your work time!

+## Building Installers

+Ready to ship Worklog Manager to other users?
+Follow the [Packaging Guide](docs/packaging.md) to generate PyInstaller builds for Windows, macOS, and Linux.
+The guide walks through prerequisites, build commands, and next steps for wrapping the binaries in native installers.

 ## Updating

 To update to the latest version: